-8. Select the parent or child of the resource for the replaced part from the Resource Repair Action menu if necessary.
-When a test is run on a resource in system verification mode, and that resource has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu appears.
-Complete the following steps to update the AIX error log to indicate that a system-detectable part has been replaced.

-Note: This changes the indicator light for the part from the fault state to the normal state.
+- 8. Select the parent or child of the resource for the replaced part from the Resource Repair Action menu if necessary.
+When a test is run on a resource in system verification mode, and that resource has an entry in the error log, if the test on the resource was successful, the Resource Repair Action menu appears.
+Complete the following steps to update the error log to indicate that a system-detectable part has been replaced.
+This changes the indicator light for the part from the fault state to the normal state. - a.

-- a.
 From the Resource Repair Action menu, select the parent or child of the resource that has been replaced.
 If the repair action was to reseat a cable or adapter, select the resource associated with that repair action.
 If the resource associated with your action does not appear on the Resource List, select sysplanar0.
 Press Enter. - b.
-Select Commit after you make your selections. - c.
+Select Commit after you make your selections. - a.
 If the No Trouble Found display appears, go to step 9. - 9.
 If you changed the service processor or network settings, as instructed in previous procedures, restore the settings to the values they had prior to servicing the system. - 10.
-Did you do any hot-plug procedures before doing this procedure?

-11. Start the operating system, with the system or logical partition in normal mode.
-Were you able to start the operating system?

-No: Contact your service provider.
-This ends the procedure.

-- 12. Are the indicator lights still on?

-- No. This ends the procedure.
+Did you do any hot-plug procedures before doing this procedure? - No: Go to step 11. - Yes: Go to step 12. - 11.
+Start the operating system, with the system or logical partition in normal mode.
+Were you able to start the operating system? - No: Contact your service provider.
+This ends the procedure. - Yes: Go to step 12. - 12.
+Are the indicator lights still on? - No: This ends the procedure. - Yes.

-- Yes.
 Turn off the lights.
-See one of the following for instructions: Changing service indicators
+For instructions, see Changing service indicators.